75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 - Get a cheap pass to the local pool (or find a friend with one).
 Most community pools offer early-bird discounts, as well as senior citizen discounts.
 Plan to purchase your pass early next year, and make sure to cash flow it.

 - Find discount passes to the zoo.
 Check with your employer to see if they offer discounted passes.
 If not, you can often find discounted zoo tickets through your grocery store or a local bank.
+Don’t forget to take a selfie with the polar bears!

 - Hit up yard sales.
 It’s a fun way to explore, an excuse to dig through other people’s stuff, and anything you pick up will be cheap!
 It’s a fun and exciting thing to do on the weekend with friends because you’ll never know what you’ll find.